No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

 This beautiful song takes you to beautiful New Brunswick.
 Take you audience on a trip down Memory . . .
 River.

 This comedy song about smoggy Los Angeles will leave your audiences, well . . . breathless.

 From the animated musical “The Jungle Book,” this delightful tune will charm audiences and judges alike.
 Storm Front sang it until they decided to be unremittingly hilarious.

 Do you want to stay young, at least in your heart?
 Then this is the song for you.

 Celebrating the surfer dude and dudette in all of us; songs include “I Get Around,” “Fun, Fun, Fun,” “In My Room” and “California Girls.”

-This is a unique, lively big-band version of this sweet old classic.
+How about a unique, lively version of this sweet old classic?
 Hard for you to picture?
-Well, take it out for a test . . . drift.
+This is how the Ohio State marching band — the Best Damn Band in the Land — interprets the song.
+So take it out for a test . . . march.

 Quite inspirational, this song in a unique mix of musical styles.
 It was arranged for the Stone Mountain (Ga.)
 Chorus and popularized by International champ Vocal Spectrum.

 Here is a lovely pop song by Celine Dion, in the mold of “The Wind Beneath My Wings.”
 Sing it at weddings or any time love is in the air.